styleguidist/react-styleguidist/docs/Configuration.md

 Type: `Object`, `String` or `Function`, optional

-Customize styles of any Styleguidist’s component using an object, a funciton returning said object or a file path to a file exporting said styles.
+Customize styles of any Styleguidist’s component using an object, a function returning said object or a file path to a file exporting said styles.

 See examples in the [cookbook](Cookbook.md#how-to-change-styles-of-a-style-guide).